esamattis/underscore.string/README.markdown

 # Underscore.string [![Build Status](https://secure.travis-ci.org/epeli/underscore.string.png?branch=master)](http://travis-ci.org/epeli/underscore.string) #

 Javascript lacks complete string manipulation operations.
-This an attempt to fill that gap.
+This is an attempt to fill that gap.
 List of build-in methods can be found for example from [Dive Into JavaScript][d].
 Originally started as an Underscore.js extension but is a full standalone library nowadays.